 When buying a trailer, how can we decide if it’s well built, or just cheap?
 How do you know if it’s strong or weak?
 While there are always tale-tale signs, we’ll use this example of a trailer with a bent tongue to illustrate.

 Are you ever scared by what you see in tow rolling along down the highway?
 I am often surprised at the contraptions that pass for legal.
-Join me.
-Let’s make a collection of photos here for a few good laughs — Scary trailers on the road.
+They’re funny, but not.
+Anyway, this page is for you to help make a collection of photos for a few good laughs — Scary trailers on the road.

 There is always something to learn when looking at someone’s DIY project.
 This customer story about a unique trailer build is no exception.